ShinChoon/VHDLExercise2/README.md

 ```

 7. You can start developing!
 Make new entities and do-files if necessary.
 Don't
-   forget to add, commit, and push to save your progress.
+   forget to add, commit, and push your changes to the remote repository to
+   save your progress.